Face of a Thug

 - English actor David Bradley, now infamous for playing some distinctly repugnant old men, generally has an undeniably unpleasant look about him◊.
 Like Trejo and Perlman, however, any interview with the man himself would demonstrate him to be nothing at all like the typecasting he's fallen into.

-- Shel Silverstein, the famous children's poet and author, had a case of this, as anybody who's seen the back cover of The Giving Tree can attest.
+- Shel Silverstein, the famous children's poet and author, inexplicably plays this up with the terrifying portrait that was placed on the back of The Giving Tree.

 - Willem Dafoe has gotten more than one role on the strength of his creepy looks.